mashikro/my-smart-journal/README.md

 - Twilio API
 - AWS Comprehend API

 MySmartJournal is an app built on a Flask server with a PostgreSQL database, with SQLAlchemy as the ORM.
 On the front end it uses Jinja2, HTML/CSS, Bootstrap, Javascript (JQuery and AJAX) to interact with the backend.
 The graphs are rendered using Chart.js and wordcloud2.js.
-The sentiment analysis is performed using the AWS Comprehend API.
+The sentiment analysis is powered using the AWS Comprehend API.
 User's receive an SMS reminder to write in app daily, which is done using a Twilio API.
 Server routes are tested using the Python unittest module.

 ## Features

-Making a journal entry
+- Users can make a journal entry.
-Viewing all journal entries.
-Sorting journal entrues by type and time Streaks to track habit of journaling
+- Users can view all journal entries.
+They can sort them by type and time.
-Happiness graph, directly charting user input
-Word cloud
-sentiment analysis
-twilio sms reminder
+- Users can view their streak, number of consecutive days of making an entry, which reinforces them to keep journaling.
+- Users can view their happiness graph.
+- Users can learn what makes them happy through the word cloud.
+- Users can learn the sentiment of each entry through Sentiment Analysis
+- Users can receive text reminders to write in the journal.